superdump/p5-rs/README.md

 # p5-rs - Processing / p5 for Rust

-This is an attempt by an OpenGL / Rust newbie to develop a library heading somewhat toward the same kind of functionality as Processing and p5 but for Rust.
+This is an attempt by an OpenGL / Rust newbie to develop a library heading somewhat toward the same kind of functionality and API as Processing / p5 but for Rust.

+## Status

+This is in early stage development.
+I'm working on it when I feel like it, so don't depend on me nor this yet. :grin:

 ## Design